 Discipline methods in the 'not so long ago days' consisted of punishing children, sending them to their rooms and giving them time outs.
 Think about it, do any of these preschool discipline methods teach young children important life lessons?
 The answer is plain and simple: NO!

-Natural and logical consequences are one of the more progressive methods to discipline young children and help them make good choices.
 When you send a child to their room to "think about what they did."
 They are most likely not thinking about anything and are just passing the time until their are allowed out.
 By taking the time and teaching them that there are consequences for their actions the lesson becomes personal and meaningful.

 Natural consequences are the natural results that occur based on certain behaviors.